 School operations costs that are not covered by the tuition rate.

-Difference covered by Parish funds
+Difference covered by Parish Funds and Fundraising

 Education & Stewardship Engagement

 A Catholic education is an investment of time, talent and treasure.
 As such, we ask that all families, to the extent they are able, participate in the following ways: